amethon/www/_reflections/journal-appendix.md

 ### Bio

-Captain Pierre Dubois is a seasoned mariner with over 20 years of experience at sea.
-He is a respected and capable leader, known for his calm demeanor and his ability to make quick and decisive decisions in challenging situations.
-He is a man of integrity and honesty, and is admired by his crew for his fair and straightforward approach to leadership.
+Captain Pierre Dubois was a seasoned mariner with over 20 years of experience at sea.
+He had spent the majority of his career navigating the world's oceans, and was well-versed in the challenges and hazards that came with life on the water.
+He was a respected and capable leader, known for his calm demeanor and his ability to make quick and decisive decisions in challenging situations.
+He was a man of integrity and honesty, and was admired by his crew for his fair and straightforward approach to leadership.

-Before joining the research vessel L'Exploration, Captain Pierre served as a captain in the French merchant navy, where he gained a reputation for his skills as a navigator and his ability to handle difficult voyages.
-He has sailed to many corners of the globe and has navigated through some of the most treacherous waters on earth.
-His extensive experience at sea has given him a deep understanding of the ocean and its many hazards, and he is always prepared to deal with any challenges that may arise.
+Before joining the research vessel L'Exploration, Captain Pierre had served as a captain in the French merchant navy, where he had gained a reputation for his skills as a navigator and his ability to handle difficult voyages.
+He had sailed to many corners of the globe and had navigated through some of the most treacherous waters on earth.
+His extensive experience at sea had given him a deep understanding of the ocean and its many hazards, and he was always prepared to deal with any challenges that may have arisen.

+Captain Pierre was a skilled sailor and navigator, and was known for his ability to plot a course through even the most treacherous waters.
+He was also a skilled mechanic and was adept at maintaining and repairing the ship's engines and other mechanical systems.
+He took great pride in the maintenance and upkeep of the vessel, and always ensured that it was in top condition before setting out on a voyage.

-Despite his tough exterior, Captain Pierre is a kind and compassionate man who cares deeply about his crew and the success of their mission.
-He is always willing to lend a helping hand and is known for his generosity and hospitality.
-He is also an avid reader and enjoys spending his free time exploring the many books in the ship's library.
+Despite his tough exterior, Captain Pierre was a kind and compassionate man who cared deeply about his crew and the success of their mission.
+He was always willing to lend a helping hand and was known for his generosity and hospitality.
+He was also an avid reader and enjoyed spending his free time exploring the many books in the ship's library.

-Overall, Captain Pierre Dubois is a skilled and reliable captain who is respected by his crew and admired by his peers.
-He is an integral part of the research vessel L'Exploration and is instrumental in the success of the ship's scientific expeditions.
+Overall, Captain Pierre Dubois was a skilled and reliable captain who was respected by his crew and admired by his peers.
+He was an integral part of the research vessel L'Exploration and was instrumental in the success of the ship's scientific expeditions.

 ##  First Mate: Jacques Rousseau
-### Appearance

 First Mate Jacques Rousseau is a tall and muscular man, standing at around 6'2" with broad shoulders and a strong build.
 His arms and chest are toned and muscular, the result of years of hard work on the deck of various vessels.
 He has short, dark hair that is styled in a neat and tidy fashion, with a closely trimmed beard that outlines his strong jawline.
 He has piercing blue eyes that seem to sparkle with intelligence and determination, and a straight nose that gives him a regal and dignified appearance.
 His skin is tanned and weathered from years spent at sea, and he has a number of scars scattered across his body, the remnants of various injuries and mishaps he has experienced during his time at sea.